ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 3. Unpack both archives in two different directories.

-You can find a list of all available releases in the [github project](https://github.com/nektra/Deviare2/releases).
+You can find a list of all available Deviare releases in the [github project](https://github.com/nektra/Deviare2/releases).
 Please make sure that the version of binaries matches to the version of sources.

+## Test Application

 ## DLL Import